The Sisters (short story): Evolution of the story

+modernist text.
+The 1914 version, like the other Dubliners stories, is written in a style Joyce called "scrupulous meanness", the direct presentation of what is "seen and heard".

 Other changes were made to characterisation and relationships.
-In particular, Joyce severely strengthened the relationship between the priest and the boy making it stand out as a memorable feature of the story.
+In particular, Joyce severely strengthened the relationship between the priest and the boy, making it stand out as a memorable feature of the story.

+Father James Flynn may be "what [James] Joyce might have become as parish priest" had he not left Dublin.